 John Campbell (1720–1790) was born in the parish of Kirkbean.
-Campbell was a British naval officer, navigational expert and colonial governor.
+Campbell was a Royal Navy officer, navigational expert and colonial governor.
+His father was the Minister of Kirkbean Church.

 Campbell joined the Royal Navy at an early age and sailed around the world in 1740 on ‘Centurion’.
-He later became known as a navigational expert, and was from 1782 to his death Governor and Commander-in-Chief in Newfoundland.
+He later became known as a navigational expert, and was Governor and Commander-in-Chief of Newfoundland, Canada until his death.

 Click here to find out more about John Campbell